tari-project/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 Once a connection is established, messages can be sent and received directly to/from the [Peer].

 Incoming messages are validated, deserialized and handled as appropriate.

+#### Encryption

+There are two forms of encryption which are used:

+- Over the wire encryption: encryption of traffic between nodes using zMQ's [CURVE](http://curvezmq.org/page:read-the-docs) implementation.
+- Payload encryption: the [DataMessageBody] is encrypted in such a way that only the destination recipient can decrypt it.

 ### Components